Jelen Pivo Live: 2009

 In 2009 the festival went back to SKC.
 It lasted for two days, September 18 and 19.
 The lineup featured The Fall, Heavy Trash, Obojeni Program, ŽeneKese and Kanda, Kodža i Nebojša on the September 18, and Echo & the Bunnymen, The Rakes, Eva Braun, Nežni Dalibor and Veliki Prezir on September 19.
 The motto of this year's festival was "Kad pijem, ne vozim" ("When I drink, I don't drive"), as a part of the cooperation between Serbian breweries and Serbian Ministry of Internal Affairs.

 2010

 The fifth Jelen Pivo Live was not organized as a festival, but rather as the Guns N' Roses concert, held on September 23 at the Belgrade Arena.
 The concert featured the Canadian band Danko Jones and the Serbian band Night Shift as the opening acts.

 2011

 The sixth Jelen Pivo Live was organized as the Slash concert, on July 31 at the Belgrade Arena.
 The Serbian band Tea Break performed as the opening act.

 2012

 The seventh Jelen Pivo Live was organized as the Metallica concert, on May 8 at the Ušće.
 At the concert, which featured Gojira and Machine Head as opening acts, Metallica performed their 1991 eponymously titled album in its entirety.
-In 2012, Jelen Pivo Live also participated in the organization of IQ festival, which was held on June 9 in Belgrade Arena, and featured Marylin Manson, Mizar, Block Out, Laibach and Dirty Vegas.
+In 2012, Jelen Pivo Live also participated in the organization of IQ festival, which was held on June 9 in Belgrade Arena, and featured Marilyn Manson, Mizar, Block Out, Laibach and Dirty Vegas.